AlexNaga/nova-time-logger/README.md

 * Automatically login and log your time.
 * Support for a custom message.
 * Supports logging for the whole week.
-* Supports changing the number hours to report.
+* Supports changing the number of hours to report.
 * Possible to add or subtract to today's date.
 * Knows if you're trying to add a date to the weekend, which won't work.
 * Check if the date you're trying to add already exists.